vodomers/TownyPlusPlus/README.md

-# TownyPlusPlus
-The [TownyPlusPlus](https://github.com/ZombneYT/TownyPlusPlus) adds an addition to everything for [Towny](https://github.com/TownyAdvanced/Towny)!
+TownyPlusPlus is an extension for Towny that adds exciting new features to enhance your gameplay.

-- war system
+* War system
-- town inventory
+* Town inventory
-- town builds
+* Town builds
-- town alliance
-- town ideology
+* Town alliances
+* Town ideologies
-- town stock
+* Town stock
-- town wonders
+* Town wonders

-(The same thing will happen for the nation)
+(Similar additions will be available for nations.)

-**The plugin was developed by [Vodomer](https://github.com/vodomers) and Vetux**(witux did not create a github account).
+This plugin was developed by Vodomer and Vetux.
+Witux did not create a GitHub account.

-Currently, this plugin is under active development, we are currently unable to provide a version of the plugin, so stay tuned on our discord [server](https://discord.gg/4MBvG53Shg).
+TownyPlusPlus is currently in active development.
+We're unable to release a version yet, but you can join our Discord server for updates: [Join Discord](https://discord.gg/4MBvG53Shg).

-The plugin will be available for purchase upon release.
-Currently, we cannot offer it for free due to specific constraints related to development and support.
-We appreciate your patience and understanding.
-Please stay informed to be the first to know when the plugin becomes available.
+Once released, the plugin will be available for purchase.
+We can't offer it for free at this time due to specific development and support constraints.
+We appreciate your understanding and patience.
+Stay tuned to be among the first to get it when it's out.